 When you file a tax return, you get the option to deduct interest from your mortgage payments.
 However, this option only applies if the loan is secured by your home.
 Additionally, you must utilize the loan proceeds for the specified purpose.
 It means the proceeds must have been used to buy, build, or improve your main residence.

-Furthermore, it can be used for your other home you own and for personal reasons.
+Furthermore, it can be used for the other home you own and for personal reasons.
 Now, renting out your second home to a tenant doesn't count as a personal purpose.
 Therefore, it doesn't qualify for the mortgage interest deduction on your tax return.
 However, if you use the rental home as a residence for 15 days or more every year.
 Also, use it as a residence for over 10% of the days you rent it to tenants.
 Then, the rental home will qualify for the mortgage interest deduction.

 What is the Limit for the Mortgage Interest Tax Deduction?